madesh1604/M2_Embedded_Detecting-Object-using-Ultrasonic-Sensor/1_Requirements/Readme.md

 __STRENGTH__
 * It work like an alert system for the blind people.
 * It is   cheaper than compared to the existing system .
-* The audio out available in this project makes the blind people aware of the  opposite objects .
+* The LCD out available in this project makes the  people to detect  of the  opposite objects .

 __WEAKNESS__
 * It gives only the information of the opposite objects only.
-* Glasses will be mandatory to wear when ever  they wanted to go.
+* Due to we used only one ultra sonic sensor This gives only information of lesser distance.

 __OPPURTUNITIES__
 *  There will be no need for the dependent to go outside.